 - We recommend that Imperial CCD maintain an inventory of all benefits and services provided to retirees - whether contractually or not and whether retiree-paid or not.
-For each, Imperial CCD should determine whether the benefit is material and subject to GASB 74 and/or 75. - We recommend that Imperial CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two years, as required under GASB 74/75. - Under GASB 75, it is important to isolate the cost of retiree health benefits.
-Imperial CCD should have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 even on a retiree-pay-all basis all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.

-Furthermore, Imperial CCD should arrange for the rates or prices of all retiree benefits to be set on what is expected to be a self-sustaining basis.
+For each, Imperial CCD should determine whether the benefit is material and subject to GASB 74 and/or 75. - Under GASB 75, it is important to isolate the cost of retiree health benefits.
+Imperial CCD should have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 - even on a retiree-pay-all basis - all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.
+Furthermore, Imperial CCD should arrange for the rates or prices of all retiree benefits to be set on what is expected to be a self-sustaining basis. - Imperial CCD should establish a way of designating employees as eligible or ineligible for future OPEB benefits.
+Ineligible employees can include those in ineligible job classes; those hired after a designated date restricting eligibility; those who, due to their age at hire cannot qualify for Districtpaid OPEB benefits; employees who exceed the termination age for OPEB benefits, etc.